melkml/p2p_project/README.md

 # Credit

 This project is an implementation made from [Creating P2P chat with Nodejs](https://medium.com/@gregorygregio/criando-chat-p2p-com-nodejs-120bf7addb7c).
-Full credit to the creators.